Wang Chengkuai

-Wang Chengkuai (王成快 (Wáng Chéngkuài); born 23 January 1995) is a Chinese professional footballer who plays as a midfielder for Yanbian Longding.
+Wang Chengkuai (王成快 (Wáng Chéngkuài); born 23 January 1995) is a Chinese professional footballer who plays as a midfielder.

 Club career

 Early career

 Wang previously played for two regional football academies before joining the youth ranks of Chinese club Dalian Shide in 2010 after he received his first international call up for the Chinese national under-14 team in 2009.
 In his last year with the club, he was listed as a reserve and was given the number 52 shirt.
 However, Dalian Shide folded by the end of the 2012 season and Wang's contract with the club was terminated.

 Ajax

 On 17 December 2012, Wang flew to Amsterdam for a trial with Dutch club Ajax.
 Along with Wei Shihao, another Chinese footballer from the ranks of Shandong Luneng Taishan, the two were recommended by former Ajax coach and talent scout Henk ten Cate who was working for Shandong Luneng Taishan at the time.
 While Wei was unable to make his flight due to complications with his passport, Wang had a successful trial and committed to a two-year deal on 1 September 2013, becoming the first Chinese footballer to sign with Ajax.
 On 11 November 2013, he made his professional debut starting for the reserves team Jong Ajax in a 1–2 loss to De Graafschap in the Eerste Divisie, before being substituted off for Branco van den Boomen in the 63rd minute.